vratidc/vratidc.github.io/_publications/scholar-publication1.md

 ---
-title:  "cholAR: A Collaborative Learning Experience for Rural Schools Using Augmented Reality Application"
+title:  "ScholAR: A Collaborative Learning Experience for Rural Schools Using Augmented Reality Application"
 type: "Full Paper"
 publication: "yes"
 activity: "no"